itpp-labs/odoo-devops-docs/tools/merge-bot/README.md

 And two optional ones for setting up alternative names for remotes:
 --upstream_remote - will be used as name for "upstream" remote.
 Default value is "upstream".
---origin_remote ORIGIN_REMOTE - will be used as name for "origin" remote.
+--origin_remote - will be used as name for "origin" remote.
 Default value is "origin".
+--auto_resolve - option for making some automatic resolving.

 Merge example of pos-addons from 11.0 to 12.0: